 Key camera controls are placed within an easy reach from the ergonomic, rubberized handles.
 An incredible amount of design resources go into crafting this layout, but that effort pays off with unmatched ease of use.
 Controls on the housing are placed exactly where they should be for easiest access in water, regardless of the camera layout.

 The right grip is mission control for the D850 camera, accessing many of the frequently used camera functions.
 Oversized levers are identifiable by feel, allowing tactile operation while framing with the optical viewfinder.
 The most frequently accessed fingertip controls (Shutter Release, Main Command Dial, and Sub Command Dial, Video Record, and AF-ON) are located here.
 ISO, the primary exposure control used by DSLR video shooters, is accessed by a convenient thumb lever under the right grip.
 INFO, useful for calling up the camera settings on the 3.2" rear color LCD, is placed at the right thumb.

 The Nikon D850 camera in a Nauticam NA-D850 housing offers four assignable pushbuttons (AF-ON, Fn1, Fn2, and Pv) that can all be accessed from the housing handles.
 These custom functions can be overwhelming at first, but the creative options they unlock can be incredibly valuable in the field.
 In short, these assignable buttons mean less time digging through camera menus to change camera functions, and more time capturing the scene as it unfolds.
 There isn't a right way configure these systems.
 Every photographer and shooting scenario has unique demands.
-Some ideas are listed below:

 External Flash Triggering